3 Single Image Contest Awards, Special Issue #131 of BLACK & WHITE magazine , February 2019

 Please contact me for prints: email@example.com

 The artist’s interpretation only begins with the camera since the image in the viewfinder is never what is seen in the mind’s eye.
 Images have been manipulated virtually since photography was invented in 1826 to meet the artists’ aesthetic.
-As early as 1857, Rejlander created a masterpiece, “Two ways of Life”, which was purchased by Queen Victoria and had been made from over 30 negatives blended together.
+As early as 1857, Rejlander created a masterpiece, “Two ways of Life”, which was purchased by Queen Victoria and had been made from over 30 negatives blended together during many weeks in the darkroom.
 This photo, as big as an easel painting (16 x 31”) had earlier shocked the art world by being displayed on par with paintings.
-In my collection, I have “tin types” from the late 1800’s which had been hand colored to add life to faces and gold to jewelry.
+Even “tin types” from the late 1800’s have been hand colored to add life to faces and the sparkle of gold to jewelry.

 With each leap in technology, the other arts were affected as well.
 For example, a running horse had never been depicted correctly on canvas until 1878 when Muybridge took advantage of the new fast emulsions and an array of 24 cameras to capture the equine movement in a stop motion sequence.
 He answered the often posed question as to whether all 4 hooves from a galloping horse were off the ground at the same time, which they were.

 Photography was also inspired by painters as evidenced by Picasso saying of Alfred Stieglitz's “The Steerage” (1907), "This photographer is working in the same spirit as I am."
 In fact, a number of photographers such as Edward Steichen were originally trained as painters.
 He is best known for his curation of the famous MoMA photography exhibit “The Family of Man” (1955-1962) seen by over 9 million people.